temporalio/documentation/docs/go-hello-world.md

 ### Workflow starter

 There are two ways to start a Workflow, via the Temporal CLI or Temporal SDK.
 In this tutorial we use the SDK to start the Workflow which is how most Workflows are started in live environments.
-Additionally, the call to the Temporal server can be done [synchronously or asynchronously](/docs/go-sync-vs-async-start).
-Here we do it synchronously, so you will see the start process wait for the result of the Workflow.
+Additionally, the call to the Temporal server can be made [synchronously or asynchronously](/docs/go-sync-vs-async-start).
+Here we do it synchronously, so you will see the caller wait for the result of the Workflow.

 Create start/main.go and add the following code: